 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All children have opportunities for social interaction, regardless of need, for example through mixed playtimes and lunchtime tables.
 All children belong to a class with children of the same or similar age.
 All children are invited on trips and visits Older children are often involved in 'paired reading' with younger children and also have the opportunity to share work We have many links with other schools in our network through sport and the arts.
-All children are encouraged to take part in community events, such as local village events, church events and we have links with the local bowling club Some children are encouraged to take leadership roles in helping with younger children at playtimes Sports teams play in local tournaments against other schools.
-More talented children are encouraged to join clubs held at the local secondary school (The Roseland Community College) More able children are encouraged to take part in Maths and English sessions at the local secondary when offered Children are individually supported by TAs to enable their attendance at after school clubs Our children are encouraged to perform at local events such as the opening of the village shop
+All children are encouraged to take part in community events, such as local village events, church events and we have links with the local bowling club Our children are encouraged to perform at local events such as the opening of the village shop Some children are encouraged to take leadership roles in helping with younger children at playtimes Sports teams play in local tournaments against other schools.
+More talented children are encouraged to join clubs held at the local secondary school (The Roseland Community College) More able children are encouraged to take part in Maths and English sessions at the local secondary when offered Children are individually supported by adults to enable their attendance at after school clubs